dominiccoey/essays/baumol/index.md

 ## tl;dr

-* Baumol cost disease is consistent with radical AI-driven transformation of broad sectors of the economy, and correspondingly large increases in standards of living.
+* Baumol cost disease and stagnating aggregate growth is consistent with radical AI-driven transformation of broad sectors of the economy, and correspondingly large increases in standards of living.
 * The key question is to what extent productivity in various sectors will be affected by AI.
 Whether aggregate growth stagnates because of Baumol cost disease is mostly a distraction by comparison.

 ## Beware arguments from cost disease